CSHS/CRI Rivers Field Course

 The course will be given at the INRS field station located at Sacré-Coeur, 30 km north of Tadoussac, on the shore of the Ste-Marguerite River (click here for a map), a tributary of the Saguenay.
 Registrants can arrive by personal vehicle or by a shuttle arranged by the CSHS.
 The nearest airport to this location is in Quebec City and is a 3.5 hr drive from the airport to the station.
 The shuttle will take students from Quebec City Airport to the course and return to the airport after the course.
 A small fee (~$20 each way) will be charged for those taking the shuttle.

 This course is open to everyone.
-Space is limited due to the nature of the course (only so many people can stand in a river at once) and will be treated on a first come, first served basis.
+Space is limited to 15 people due to the nature of the course (only so many people can stand in a river at once) and will be treated on a first come, first served basis.
 Please click the link below to register.

 A student is someone enrolled full time in an academic institution.
 A young professional is someone who has been a full time student within the last 3 years.
 Registration includes food and accommodation for the duration of the course (Monday lunch through Friday lunch) and a 1-year CSHS & CWRA membership (if not already members).